Quadriceps Strain, Pulled Thigh Muscle

 What are the Symptoms of a Thigh Strain?

-- You notice thigh tenderness, swelling, or bruising.
+- The thigh area may exhibit tenderness, swelling, or bruising.

 How is a Thigh Strain Diagnosed?